-For years, Orange County has enjoyed an abundant, seemingly endless supply of high-quality water.
-However, as water demand continues to increase statewide, we must be even more conscientious about our water supply and maximize the efficient innovative water management and supply development programs, including water reuse and recycling, wetlands expansion, recharge facility construction, ocean and brackish water desalination, surface storage, water use efficiency programs, improved stormwater and dry weather urban runoff recovery.
+OCWD and MWDOC work cooperatively to evaluate new and innovative water management and supply development programs, including water reuse and recycling, wetlands expansion, recharge facility construction, ocean and brackish water desalination, surface storage, water use efficiency programs, improved stormwater and dry weather urban runoff recovery.
 These efforts are helping to enhance long-term countywide water reliability and water quality.

 A healthy water future for Orange County rests on finding and developing new water supplies, as well as protecting and improving the quality of the water that we have today.
-Your local and regional water agencies are committed to making the necessary investments today in new water and wells.
-As water travels over the surface of land or through the layers of the ground it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animal and human activity.
+Your local and regional water agencies are committed to making the necessary investments today in new water management projects to ensure an abundant and high-quality water supply for our future.